 Many people are shocked at the initial price tag of an electrostatic air filter for a central air conditioner.
 Granted they are priced significantly higher that pleated filters but unlike those models the electrostatic air filter can be cleaned instead of just replaced.
 The cleaning is simple as it involves removing the air filter and spraying water in the opposite direction of the air flow.
 Replace electrostatic air filters at the start of the cooling season.

 Unlike most filter types that simply stop dirt as it passes through, the electronic filters proactively attract the debris.
 Like electrostatic filters, these items can be washed and replaced although with a special HVAC cleaning solution instead of just water.
 While you should clean electronic filters often, they can last for a couple years without needing to be replaced.

 For those with intense allergens, small children, or multiple pets the best bet for a central air conditioner filter is the HEPA air products.
 These are the most efficient at trapping all sorts of dirt and dander but since they work so well they clog up very quickly.
 To enjoy a more efficient air conditioner, and purer breathing, you should replace HEPA air filters on a monthly basis.

-While changing an air filter might seem like an arduous task, it is a necessary evil of owning a central air conditioner.
+While changing central air conditioner filters might seem like an arduous task, it is a necessary evil of owning a central air conditioner.
 The process involved and the frequency of the change has options that are nice but either way the alternative is a dirty home, high energy bills, and difficulty in breathing with irritation to the sinuses.
 Simply put, there’s no reason not to change a filter.